yigiterg/Collinear-Points/README.md

 Point data type.
 Create an immutable data type Point that represents a point in the plane by implementing the following API:

 public class Point implements Comparable<Point> {

+  // point data type

-   public Point(int x, int y)                         // constructs the point (x, y)
+   public Point(int x, int y) {}                        // constructs the point (x, y)

-   public   void draw()                               // draws this point public   void drawTo(Point that)                   // draws the line segment from this point to that point public String toString()                           // string representation
+   public   void draw() {}                    // draws this point

+   public   void drawTo(Point that)  {}                 // draws the line segment from this point to that point

+   public String toString()      {}                     // string representation

-   public               int compareTo(Point that)     // compare two points by y-coordinates, breaking ties by x-coordinates public            double slopeTo(Point that)       // the slope between this point and that point public Comparator<Point> slopeOrder()              // compare two points by slopes they make with this point }
+   public               int compareTo(Point that) {}    // compare two points by y-coordinates, breaking ties by x-coordinates

+   public            double slopeTo(Point that) {}      // the slope between this point and that point

+   public Comparator<Point> slopeOrder()  {}            // compare two points by slopes they make with this point

+  }

 To get started, use the data type Point.java, which implements the constructor and the draw(), drawTo(), and toString() methods.
 Your job is to add the following components.
 The compareTo() method should compare points by their y-coordinates, breaking ties by their x-coordinates.
 Formally, the invoking point (x0, y0) is less than the argument point (x1, y1) if and only if either y0 < y1 or if y0 = y1 and x0 < x1.
 The slopeTo() method should return the slope between the invoking point (x0, y0) and the argument point (x1, y1), which is given by the formula (y1 − y0) / (x1 − x0).
 Treat the slope of a horizontal line segment as positive zero; treat the slope of a vertical line segment as positive infinity; treat the slope of a degenerate line segment (between a point and itself) as negative infinity.